County Court (England and Wales): History

-The history of the English county court is one of the most interesting branches of the legal history of England.
 The first mention of what was to become a court was the concept of a Comitatus in the time of the early Germans.
 According to the writings of the Roman historian Tacitus's treatise Germania (AD 98), the comitatus was a military bond between a Germanic warrior and his Lord.
-Later, during the Anglo-Saxon period (450-1066) the Comitatus was a court of law and not an organisation for military purposes.
+Later, during the Anglo-Saxon period (450–1066) the Comitatus was a court of law and not an organisation for military purposes.

 In Anglo-Saxon England, the name for court was gemot and all courts were called by this name.
 Later, the shire court was an early form of representative democracy.
 After the Norman conquest of England in 1066, there was further development of county courts and government.
 All of England was divided into administrative units called shires, with subdivisions.
 Shires were run by officials known as shire reeves or sheriffs.

 The chief business of the court was to hear civil pleas.
 There were numerous separate county court systems, each with jurisdiction across England and Wales for enforcement of its orders, but each with a defined "county court district" from which it took claims.
 County court districts did not always have the same boundaries as counties.

 The modern County Court in England and Wales was created by the County Courts Act 1846 (9 & 10 Vict. c.
 95), which created a jurisdiction for small civil claims intended to be more coherent, and less cumbersome and costly, than the universal jurisdiction of the High Court or the remnants of local courts administering justice in civil matters.
-Whilst older local courts were, for the most part, left in place to start with, their days were numbered and section 28 of the County Courts Act 1867 (30 & 31 Vict. c.
+While older local courts were, for the most part, left in place to start with, their days were numbered and section 28 of the County Courts Act 1867 (30 & 31 Vict. c.
 142) gave the new court system exclusive jurisdiction over other inferior courts (i.e. other than the High Court) for most purposes.
 The County Courts Act 1888 (51 & 52 Vict.) c.
 43 further consolidated the law governing the court.

 Further reorganisation was achieved by the Courts Act 1971, which abolished the title of county court judge and redesignated existing holders of the office as circuit judges.
 Since 2014, England and Wales have had what is officially described as "a single civil court" named the County Court, with unlimited financial jurisdiction.